-Its entire perimeter is idyllic and unique, picturesque, of great ethnographic value, which makes it one of the most charming brañas of this Biosphere Reserve.
-Taking into account that the brañas of Redes exceed one hundred, the merit of La Vega de Pociellu and its beauty is double.
-The peaks frame it in such a way that they make it the main protagonist of the tremendous panoramic view that assails us.
-The mountain circus seems like a stage set up expressly to give more "softness" to the braña, sandwiched between the Sierra de Pries (dominated by the emblematic silhouette of the Cantu del Oso) and the Sierra de Mongayo, bordering the province of León.
-It is like an imagined arcadia: beautiful, extensive, with captivating horizons, with enviable pastures, cabins and livestock in sight.
-A large plain of glacial origin just like the neighbor Brañagallons.
-A little smaller but wilder and more isolated, since it is not possible to get here by off-road vehicle.
+The mountain cirque seems like a stage set designed to lend a more "soft" feel to the mountain pasture, nestled between the Sierra de Pries (dominated by the emblematic silhouette of Cantu del Oso) and the Sierra de Mongayo, bordering the province of León.
+It's like an imagined Arcadia: beautiful, vast, with captivating horizons, enviable pastures, cabins, and livestock in plain sight.
+A large plain of glacial origin, like the neighboring Brañagallones .
+Somewhat smaller, but wilder and more isolated, as it's inaccessible by off-road vehicle.

 Route to the Vega de Pociellu

-Route to Vega Pociellu
+Route to Tiatordos

 It is a good idea to stop to rest without any rush, and enjoy this landscape that has no waste, before turning back along the same path.